 - In March 2021, the CMA adopted revised Merger Assessment Guidelines.
 Changes from the previous Guidelines include a greater emphasis on a dynamic approach to assessing mergers and non-price factors of competition;

-- In July 2021, the European Commission published its staff working document evaluating draft amendments to the Vertical Block Exemption Regulation and the related Vertical Guidelines, with some amendments aimed at ensuring that the Regulation and Guidelines better reflect practices in digital markets.
+- In May 2022, the European Commission published its new Vertical Block Exemption Regulation (VBER) and the related Vertical Guidelines, with some amendments aimed at ensuring that the VBER and Guidelines better reflect practices in digital markets.

-- In September 2021, the FTC voted to withdraw the Vertical Merger Guidelines that the FTC and DOJ had issued in June 2020, suggesting that these were too lenient.
+- In January 2022, the DOJ and FTC announced a review of the agencies’ Horizontal and Vertical Merger Guidelines that they had issued in June 2020, suggesting that these were too lenient.

 The courts are also increasingly providing guidance on how the competition rules should be applied to digital markets.
-For example, in May 2021, the German Federal Court overturned an earlier decision by t he Higher Regional Court of Düsseldorf and held that the latter had failed to consider whether Booking.com’s narrow MFNs were ‘objectively necessary’ for the performance of the main contract, the provision of online intermediary services.
-Another landmark decision in the area of vertical restrictions in online markets is the European Court of Justice’s ruling in Coty.
-This ruling shed more light on the extent to which selective distribution systems can be used by manufacturers to restrict distributors in their use of online marketplaces.
-It confirmed the European Commission’s view that platform bans in selective distribution agreements benefit from the Commission’s Vertical Block Exemption Regulation.
+For example, in May 2021, the German Federal Court overturned an earlier decision by the Higher Regional Court of Düsseldorf and held that the latter had failed to consider whether Booking.com’s narrow MFNs were ‘objectively necessary’ for the performance of the main contract, the provision of online intermediary services.
+Another landmark decision in the area of vertical restrictions in online markets is the European Court of Justice’s ruling in

 Enforcer guidelines and court rulings that provide further guidance on how the competition rules will or should apply to online markets (including how and when the traditional tools require adaptation or refinement) should be welcomed.
 It is clear from the contributions to this Guide, however, that issues of market definition and potential competition in digital markets continue to be debated.
 This can also be seen in the FTC’s litigation against Facebook, alleging that Facebook holds monopoly power in an alleged market for ‘personal social networking services’.
 Facebook is not the only tech company facing litigation by US regulators.